webpack/webpack.js.org/src/content/configuration/module.md

 Possible values: `"javascript/auto" | "javascript/dynamic" | "javascript/esm" | "json" | "webassembly/experimental"`

 `Rule.type` sets the type for a matching module.
-This prevents defaultRules and their default importing behaviors from occuring.
+This prevents defaultRules and their default importing behaviors from occurring.
 For example, if you want to load a `.json` file through a custom loader, you'd need to set the `type` to `javascript/auto` to bypass webpack's built-in json importing.
 (See [v4.0 changelog](https://github.com/webpack/webpack/releases/tag/v4.0.0) for more details)

 ```javascript
 module.exports = {